Sick Note for Bereavement

 I was recommended Medical Cert by a friend and was so impressed with the service received.
 I would recommend using a laptop rather than a phone.
 Overall a fantastic and fast service.

 Losing someone close to you can make it genuinely impossible to work.
-If your employer’s compassionate leave has run out — or if your grief has become severe enough to affect your health — you may need a sick note.
-The short answer is yes, you can get one.
+If your employer's compassionate leave has run out, or if your grief has become severe enough to affect your health, a sick note certifies your incapacity on medical grounds.

 MedicalCert issues bereavement sick notes through GMC-registered UK doctors, same day, with no appointment.
 There is no waiting room, no commute, and no need to explain yourself face to face at a time when that is the last thing you need.